oss-homecredit-id/iONess/README.md

 ### Swift Package Manager from XCode

 - Add it using xcode menu **File > Swift Package > Add Package Dependency**
-- Add **https://github.com/oss-homecredit-id/iONess.git** as Swift Package url
+- Add **https://github.com/oss-homecredit-id/iONess.git** as Swift Package URL
 - Set rules at **version**, with **Up to Next Major** option and put **2.0.2** as its version for iOS 10 or higher or **1.2.5** for iOS 8 or higher
 - Click next and wait